electricbookworks/ebw-training/must-have-tech-skills/text/08-interactivity.md

 When we add video or audio to a publication, we have three options:

-- save or **embed** the video or audio file on our webserver or in the ebook package
+- **embed** the video or audio file, saving it on our webserver or inside the ebook package
 - use an HTML **iframe** element, which streams the video or audio over the Internet
 - simply include a **link** to a website that hosts the video or audio track.

 If we **embed** the actual file, it will always be available to our readers, even when they are offline.
 But the file will make our ebook *very* big, and our website very data heavy.
 We will also have to provide playback controls on our website, which might cost money, or depend on our users having devices that provide built-in controls, which may not always be the case.

 If we include an **iframe** (such as from YouTube, Vimeo or Soundcloud), our readers must be online to watch or listen.
 And we have to rely on the host site always being available.
 The iframe includes the controls.
-Luckily, good video and audio host sites handle data streaming intelligently, automatically sending lower-quality streams over low-bandwidth connections.
+Luckily, good video- and audio-hosting sites handle data streaming intelligently, automatically sending lower-quality streams over low-bandwidth connections and to small screens.

-If we decide to simply provide a **link** to a website that hosts the video or track, we're hoping our users' devices can follow links, and that they are online.
+If we decide to simply provide a **link** to a website that hosts the video or track, we're hoping our users' devices can follow links, and that they are online and have sufficient data and bandwidth available.

 Of these three options, we usually recommend the **iframe,** but you will need to make a case-by-case decision in your persona's best interests.